Mesopotamia, 6,000 B.C.

 You always have to report income, even non-cash.

-But for straight barter trades its…well…backwards.
+But for straight barter trades its…well… backward.

 You see, you have to report the value of the services you receive as your income: